emmetio/expand-abbreviation/README.md

 This module exports two functions: `parse(abbr, options)` and `expand(abbr, options)`.

 The `parse(abbr, options)` function [parses abbreviation into tree](https://github.com/emmetio/abbreviation), applies various transformations required for proper output and returns parsed tree.
 The `expand(abbr, options)` does the same but returns formatted string.
-In most cases you should use `expand(abbr, options)` only but if you want to update parsed abbreviation somehow, you can `parse()` abbreviation first, update parsed tree and then `expand()` it:
+In most cases you should use `expand(abbr, options)` only but if you want to analyze or update parsed abbreviation somehow, you can `parse()` abbreviation first, update parsed tree and then `expand()` it:

 ```js
 import { parse, expand } from '@emmetio/expand-abbreviation';